-An intervention is where the family and / or friends of an individual take action to persuade the person to enter treatment.
-This is used where the individual is unwilling to get help or refuses to see that he / she has a problem and that it is affecting their loved ones.
+An intervention is where the family and / or friends of an individual take action to persuade that person to enter treatment.
+This is used where the individual is unwilling to get help or refuses to see that they have a problem and how it is affecting their loved ones.

-It is important to understand that each family’s circumstances are different and therefore family interventions will vary.
+It is important to understand that the circumstances of each family are very different and therefore such interventions will vary.
 What works for one family may not work for another.
-It’s therefore important to find an interventionist with whom the family members feel comfortable and can discuss how the process will work for them.
+It is important to find an interventionist with whom the family members feel comfortable and can discuss how the process will work for them.

-During the intervention, the individual is invited to join his / her friends and family, who will already be seated.
+During the intervention, the individual being supported is invited to join their friends and family, who will already be seated.
 The interventionist’s role is to lead and control the meeting.

 Each family member or friend will have written letters to the individual and each person reads their letter to the individual.
 Typically, the letters will share how much the individual means to that person, the effect of the individual’s behaviour on that person and a description of how they want their relationship to work in the future.
 Each person will ask the individual to accept help now.
 They will also share that arrangements have been set up so that the individual can get treatment immediately after the intervention – if they will agree to this.

-After Intervention Day, friends and family members will begin putting their plans for taking care of themselves into practice.
+After the intervention day, friends and family members will begin putting their plans for taking care of themselves into practice.

 Interventions are effective for a number of reasons.
 Enlisting the help of a professional interventionist means that the meeting can be controlled, stay on track, and prevent deviating from the purpose of the intervention.
 Involving several friends and family members, rather than just one other person, can be a much more powerful way to convey the message to the individual.
 Additionally, the participation of people who are all very important to the individual makes it more difficult for the message to be ignored.
-The powerful nature of this experience can temporarily disturb the individual’s destructive thinking long enough to hear a firm but loving message and agree to get help.
+The powerful nature of this experience can temporarily disturb the individual’s destructive thinking long enough to hear a firm but loving message and agree to receive the necessary help they require.